 Well before the Peace Bridge, there was Bridgeburg Station, which emerged where the International Railway Bridge spans the Niagara River.
-Fort Erie's downtown was the centre of commercial activity for many decades, and even today it remains a vibrant centre for commerce and professional services, with over 50 businesses.
+Fort Erie's downtown was the centre of commercial activity for many decades.
+Today it remains a vibrant centre. providing a wide range of businesses and commerce ranging from professional services, restaurants, fitness centres, boutique shopping and much